 - have performed duties as data protection officers;

-- have experience with handling requests to exercise data subjects’ rights under the GDPR;
+- have experience in handling of requests to exercise data subjects’ rights in terms of the GDPR;

 - have experience in carrying out data protection impact assessments;

 - have experience in drafting of data protection notices, personal data breaches notifications, records of processing activities, agreements and other data protection-related documents and policies;

 - have a good knowledge of information security fundamentals.

 Interested candidates shall submit their application by e-mail to firstname.lastname@example.org including a copy of their Curriculum Vitae and a cover letter.